jrburke/adapt-pkg-main/README.md

 **configFileNames**: An array of JSON-formated file names to check for a "main" property in each package.
 The default is `['package.json', 'bower.json']`.
 The order of the entries is the order adapt-pkg-main uses to find a "main" entry.

+**include**: An array of top level directory names in node_modules.
+Instead of creating adapters for all directories in node_modules, this option will only adapt the directories listed in the `includes` array.
+This is useful when the node_modules includes libraries used in node, and there are only a few of them you want to use in a `baseUrl + moduleId + '.js'` style of loader.

 **adapterText**: A string that is used for the module body of the adapter.
 The default is:

 ```javascript